jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

     i) Take a screenshot of the files output and it's message to you.
 Name the file lastname-firstname-screenshot-week-5-cat.(jpg or png)
 1) Assume your pwd is book/Linux-text-book-part-1-master/images/Chapter-04/X  (cd to that directory) what would be the single cd command to move your pwd location to Chapter-05/shells (relative paths)?
     i) Take a screenshot of the pwd command showing your initial location, the cd command to change to the Chapter-05/shells directory, then another pwd command (all in one screenshot).
 Name the file lastname-firstname-screenshot-week-5-cd1.(jpg or png)
 1) Assume your pwd is book/Linux-text-book-part-1-master/images/Chapter-05/shells and you want to move your pwd over to Chapter-05/path.
-What would be the single cd command to move yoru pwd location to Chapter-05/path (relative paths)?
+What would be the single cd command to move your pwd location to Chapter-05/path (relative paths)?
-    i) Take a screenshot of the pwd command showing yor initial locationm, then cd command to change the Chapter-05/path directory, then another pwd command (all in one screen).
+    i) Take a screenshot of the pwd command showing your initial location, then cd command to change the Chapter-05/path directory, then another pwd command (all in one screen).
 Name the file lastname-firstname-screenshot-week-5-cd2.(jpg or png)
 1) Assume your pwd is book/Linux-text-book-part-1-master/images/Chapter-05/path.
 You realize that you want to delete an image named figure1.gif located in the Chapter-05/shells directory.
 What would be the command to remove the file using a relative path to it's location?
     i) Take a screenshot of the single command to remove the figure1.gif file using relative paths from the location mentioned above.
 Name the file lastname-firstname-screenshot-week-5-rm.(jpg or png)
 1) Use the mkdir command to create a new directory called Chapter-16 in book/Linux-text-book-part-1-master.